Regiment of Riflemen: Ambushing and killing an enemy leader

 On August 10, 1814, Bennet C. Riley and a dozen American riflemen would conduct a mission behind enemy lines to kill or capture an enemy Canadian Indian tribal partisan leader named Captain Joseph St Valier Mailloux.
 Riley and his dozen riflemen infiltrated Odeltown in Canada silently.
 There was an enemy sentry.
 One of the American riflemen crept on the sentry and silently killed him with his tomahawk.
 Riley and his men hid the dead sentry's body.
 One of the American riflemen put on the dead sentry's uniform to trick captain Mailloux into a false sense of security when he came in to check on the sentry.
 The American rifleman disguised as the sentry stood guard while Riley and his other riflemen concealed themselves behind the bushes.
 Captain Mailloux came by and came closer to the sentry imposter to check up on him.
 Then Riley and his riflemen rose out of their concealment and demanded captain Mailloux to surrender.
 Captain Mailloux ran away.
 Riley's riflemen fired eleven shots hitting Mailloux eleven times.
 Mailloux was badly wounded.
 Riley and his riflemen carried Mailloux back to American lines in Chamberlain.
-The Americans tried to nurse Mailloux back to health, but Mailloux succumbed to his wounds and passed away.
+The Americans tried to nurse Mailloux back to health, but Mailloux succumbed to his wounds and died.